ziatdinovmax/gpax/README.md

 #### *Sparse Image Reconstruction*
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ziatdinovmax/gpax/blob/main/examples/gpax_viGP.ipynb)

 One can also use GP for sparse image reconstruction.
 The fully Bayesian GP is typically too slow for this purpose and it makes sense to use a stochastic variational inference approximation (viGP) instead.
-Code-wise, the application of viGP in GPax is almost the same as that of the fully Bayesian GP.
+Code-wise, the usage of viGP in GPax is almost the same as that of the fully Bayesian GP.
 One difference is that instead of ```num_samples``` we have ```num_steps```.
 We can also control the learning rate by specifying a ```step_size```.
 ```python3
 # Get training inputs/targets and full image indices from sparse image data
 X_train, y_train, X_full = gpax.utils.preprocess_sparse_image(sparse_img) # sparse_img is a 2D numpy array